laemol/holli/README.md

 `define( 'WP_DEBUG', true );`
 `define( 'WP_DEBUG_LOG', true );`

-This will output deata to the `wp-content/debug.log`
+This will generate output in the `wp-content/debug.log` file.

 ## Support